Coursera (NASDAQ:COUR) Now Covered by The Goldman Sachs Group

-Investment analysts at The Goldman Sachs Group assumed coverage on shares of Coursera (NASDAQ:COUR) in a report released on Monday, Price Targets.com reports.
-The brokerage set a “neutral” rating and a $38.00 price target on the stock.
-The Goldman Sachs Group’s price objective indicates a potential downside of 18.52% from the stock’s previous close.
+The Goldman Sachs Group assumed coverage on shares of Coursera (NASDAQ:COUR) in a research report sent to investors on Monday morning, Benzinga reports.
+The brokerage issued a neutral rating and a $38.00 price objective on the stock.

-COUR has been the topic of a number of other research reports.
-Berenberg Bank assumed coverage on shares of Coursera in a research report on Monday, April 19th.
-They set a “buy” rating and a $60.00 price objective on the stock.
-BTIG Research raised their price target on Coursera from $16.00 to $20.00 and gave the stock a “buy” rating in a research note on Thursday, April 8th.
-William Blair started coverage on Coursera in a research report on Monday.
-They set an “outperform” rating for the company.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on Coursera in a report on Monday.
-They issued a “buy” rating and a $55.00 target price on the stock.
-Two analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
-The company currently has a consensus rating of “Buy” and a consensus target price of $51.67.
+COUR has been the topic of several other research reports.
+Berenberg Bank started coverage on Coursera in a research report on Monday, April 26th.
+They set a buy rating and a $60.00 target price on the stock.
+Loop Capital initiated coverage on Coursera in a research report on Monday.
+They set a buy rating and a $55.00 target price on the stock.
+BTIG Research lifted their price target on Coursera from $16.00 to $20.00 and gave the stock a buy rating in a research report on Thursday, April 8th.
+Morgan Stanley initiated coverage on Coursera in a research report on Monday.
+They set an overweight rating and a $55.00 price target on the stock.
+Finally, Raymond James initiated coverage on Coursera in a research report on Monday.
+They set a market perform rating on the stock.
+Two research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
+Coursera has a consensus rating of Buy and an average target price of $51.67.

 About Coursera